Djul0/OrganoIDEAL/README.md

 9) both labelled and training image should have exacly the same name
 10) verify that the labelled image correspond to the correct training image
+> [!IMPORTANT]
+> before you run your new model on new images, convert your images into 8bits tiff (or png) format.
-11) put your image into a file with subfolders training/ and validation/ with respective subfolders images/ and segmentations/. where the segmentations folders conatain the labeled images.
+12) put your image into a file with subfolders training/ and validation/ with respective subfolders images/ and segmentations/. where the segmentations folders conatain the labeled images.
 ```
       Main_Folder
       │